Nikolai Valuev

-Nikolai Sergeyevich Valuev (Никола́й Серге́евич Валу́ев; born 21 August 1973) is a Russian politician and former professional boxer.
+Nikolai Sergeyevich Valuev (Николай Сергеевич Валуев; born 21 August 1973) is a Russian politician and former professional boxer.
 He competed in boxing from 1993 to 2009, and held the World Boxing Association (WBA) heavyweight title twice between 2005 and 2009.
-Standing at a height of 2.13 m and a peak weight of 151 kg, Valuev is best known for being the tallest and heaviest world champion in boxing history.
+At a height of 2.13 m and a peak weight of 151 kg, Valuev is best known for being the tallest and heaviest world champion in boxing history.
+He is also the first heavyweight champion to have finished his career without ever being knocked down, and he is the fifth to have never been stopped.
+(Note: Preceded by Gene Tunney, Rocky Marciano, Riddick Bowe and Sultan Ibragimov.)

 Biography

 Valuev was born on 21 August 1973, in Leningrad, Soviet Union (now Saint Petersburg, Russia).
 His parents are short, unlike his Tatar ancestor "of mountainous proportions", and Valuev had previously denied that his own size was due to medical issues such as gigantism complicated by acromegaly, instead arguing for it being a question of genetics.
 However, in 2009 he was diagnosed with acromegaly and has since stated that he has it.

 Valuev is a Russian Orthodox Christian.

 Valuev has written a book in Russian called My 12 Rounds, with the help of Russian sports journalist Konstantin Osipov.
 The book discusses his life in general and his boxing career in particular.
 For that book, Valuev received an award from the government of Saint Petersburg.

 In January 2006, Valuev was accused of assaulting a security guard at the Spartak Ice Palace in Saint Petersburg.
 No criminal investigation was launched by local police.